-Just launched in 2006, the Chaldean Community Foundation continues to grow and flourish.
+Launched in 2006, the Chaldean Community Foundation continues to grow and flourish.
 The not-for-profit 501(c)(3) is dedicated to advancing the needs of the Chaldean American community and the communities in which they live and work through education, charitable giving and advocacy.
-The Foundation is also funded by the profits of two major events each year: The Annual Golf Outing and the Chaldean Festival.
+The Foundation is also funded by the profits of two major events each year: The Annual Golf Outing and the Cultural Forum.

 The Chaldean Community Foundation, the not-for-profit arm of the Chaldean American Chamber of Commerce, is dedicated to advancing the needs of the Chaldean American community and the communities in which they live and work through education, charitable giving and advocacy.